vanmars/cms_portfolio/README.md

 ## Description

-_This is a Friday project for Epicodus to practice authentication and authorization with Ruby on Rails. the original instructions include:_
+_This is a Friday project for Epicodus to practice authentication and authorization with Ruby on Rails.
+The original instructions include:_

 Based on your work as a freelance developer for Mario's Speciality Food Products, you've been hired on at a local development agency.
 They have tasked you with your first project: building a basic content management system (or CMS).
 This CMS will be a basic portfolio site so that users can build their own portfolios.